Cement: Alternatives to cement used in antiquity

-The Greeks and The Romans
+Ancient Greece and Rome

 Lime (calcium oxide) was used on Crete and by the Ancient Greeks.
 There is evidence that the Minoans of Crete used crushed potsherds as an artificial pozzolan for hydraulic cement.
-Nobody knows who first discovered that a combination of hydrated non-hydraulic lime and a pozzolan produces a hydraulic mixture (see also: Pozzolanic reaction), but such concrete was used by the Ancient Macedonians, and three centuries later on a large scale by Roman engineers.
+Nobody knows who first discovered that a combination of hydrated non-hydraulic lime and a pozzolan produces a hydraulic mixture (see also: Pozzolanic reaction), but such concrete was used by the Greeks, specifically the Ancient Macedonians, and three centuries later on a large scale by Roman engineers.

 The Greeks used volcanic tuff from the island of Thera as their pozzolan and the Romans used crushed volcanic ash (activated aluminium silicates) with lime.
 This mixture could set under water, increasing its resistance to corrosion like rust.
 The material was called pozzolana from the town of Pozzuoli, west of Naples where volcanic ash was extracted.
 In the absence of pozzolanic ash, the Romans used powdered brick or pottery as a substitute and they may have used crushed tiles for this purpose before discovering natural sources near Rome.
 The huge dome of the Pantheon in Rome and the massive Baths of Caracalla are examples of ancient structures made from these concretes, many of which still stand.
 The vast system of Roman aqueducts also made extensive use of hydraulic cement.
 Roman concrete was rarely used on the outside of buildings.
 The normal technique was to use brick facing material as the formwork for an infill of mortar mixed with an aggregate of broken pieces of stone, brick, potsherds, recycled chunks of concrete, or other building rubble.

+Mesoamerica

+Lightweight concrete was designed and used for the construction of structural elements by the pre-Columbian builders who lived in a very advanced civilisation in El Tajin near Mexico City, in Mexico.
+A detailed study of the composition of the aggregate and binder show that the aggregate was pumice and the binder was a pozzolanic cement made with volcanic ash and lime.